rajraghuwansh/Deep-Learning-kaggle/README.md

 In total there are 25 categories of segments (e.g. roof, trees, pools etc.).
 The task is to design and implement a deep learning model in order to perform the automatic segmentation of such images.
 The model can be trained using the train images which contain pixel-wise annotations.
 Using the trained model, a prediction on the test images should be performed and submitted on the platform.
-Depending on the performance of the submitted file and the leaderboard you will be ranked accordingly using macro F1 score.
+Depending on the performance of the submitted file and the leaderboard  will be ranked accordingly using macro F1 score.
+The accuracy we acheived was 0.72 with a leaderboard rank of #12.